We've grown by 56 acres!

 Among minorities, the urgency of the need to train young farmers is even stronger, with the current average age of a white farmer in the United States being 59 years old, and the average age of a Black farmer being 63 (USDA’s 2017 Agriculture Census).
 We want to be part of a growing national movement to provide resources to beginning farmers, including those of color, who are integral to the future of our nation’s food security.

-With the support of our partners and collaborators, we want to develop an Agricultural Training Center to teach and inspire the next generation of farmers.
 The establishment of this center is in collaboration with Michael Carter, Jr., 11th generation Black farmer and owner of Carter Family Farms, a century farm in Orange, Virginia.
 The center will include demonstration gardens that will provide food to our community in need in addition to generating income through sales of “FXBG Grown” food to select farm-to-table restaurants and the new Fredericksburg Food Co-op.

 The Training Center will focus on teaching youth the mechanics of ‘hands in the dirt’ farming as well as the critical components of managing a successful farm, including everything from marketing to small engine repair, writing to food safety training, irrigation and hydroponics to digital technologies.
 We want to bring the next generation into the agriculture field in ways that they might not have known were possible or profitable.